 Is it normal for newborns to move and make noises while sleeping?

-Sleeping like a baby is often a pretty noisy affair, complete with grunts, whimpers, and the occasional digestive rumble (you know what we’re talking about).
+Sleeping like a baby is actually a pretty noisy affair, complete with grunts, whimpers, and the occasional digestive rumble (you know what we’re talking about).

 That being said, there are times when those little noises signal a health condition that may need attention.

 But more often than not, your newborn is grunting and squirming in their sleep from all the… digesting they’re doing right now.

 Why does my baby grunt and squirm while sleeping?

 Basically, they’re learning how to drive that little body, even in their sleep.

 And a grunt is a sign that they are working hard on learning to poop.

 You may have heard this referred to as grunting baby syndrome or infant dyschezia.